qwertie/learn-react/docs/tutorial-4.md

 console.log(y); // print [25,25] or ["Why?","Why?"] in browser's console
 ~~~

-This is allowed in TypeScript also, because `var y` (by itself) gives `y` a type of `any`, meaning anything.
+This is allowed in TypeScript by default, because `var y` (by itself) gives `y` a type of `any`, meaning anything.
 So we can assign any value or object or whatever to `y`.
 So we can certainly set it to a string or a number or an array of two things. `any` is a special type; it means "this value or variable should act like a JavaScript value or variable and, therefore, not give me any type errors."

-<span class="warning">I recommend the `"strict": true` compiler option, but in that mode TypeScript doesn't allow `var y`; it requires `var y: any` instead.</span>
+<span class="tip">I recommend the `"strict": true` compiler option, but in that mode TypeScript doesn't allow `var y`; it requires `var y: any` instead.</span>

 However, TypeScript allows us to be more specific by saying